DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 This BOSS data contains:

-All Puzzles available on EUR Mii Plaza (Tomodachi Life Friendship Fiesta) Unique JPN Puzzles (Daigasso!
-Band Brothers P / Rusty's Real Deal Baseball) Unique USA Puzzles (Rusty's Real Deal Baseball)
+-All Puzzles available on EUR Mii Plaza (Tomodachi Life Friendship Fiesta)

+-Unique JPN Puzzles (Daigasso!
+Band Brothers P / Rusty's Real Deal Baseball)

+-Unique USA Puzzles (Rusty's Real Deal Baseball)

-Unique KOR Puzzles (Rusty's Real Deal Baseball)
+-Unique KOR Puzzles (Rusty's Real Deal Baseball)

-With a total of 1824 puzzle pieces only missing the limited-time events
+-With a total of 1824 puzzle pieces only missing the limited-time events

+Thanks to tastymeatball for the original EU file and help, you can see more on his website http://wiiucodes.ddnss.eu to access needs a IPv6 (use Cloudflare IPv6 gateway https://one.one.one.one/)

 How to Install: